| Copyright | © 2019 Elias Castegren and Kiko Fernandez-Reyes |

 checkVariableUsage body name

-This example checks whether the variable name
+This example checks whether the variable name is used in the

-, returning a warning if it is not used.
+AST node body, returning a warning if it is not used.

 hasType :: Expr Parsed -> Type Checked -> TypecheckM (Expr Checked) Source #